Craving garlic bread, but watching your carbs? Roasted Eggplant Slices The Perfect Bread Alternative is just what you need!

 - 1 ½ tablespoons olive oil

-- ½ teaspoons greek seasoning
+- ½ teaspoon greek seasoning

 - 1 can artichokes (canned in water) (chopped)